 The cornering light operates with the lights switched on and when driving at less than 40 Km/h (25 mph).
-They light up when the steering wheel is turned or the flashers are operated.
+Ignition is produced by turning the steering or connecting the turn signal.

 Forward gear

 - If the steering wheel is turned to the right, or the right-hand turn signal operated, the right-hand headlight lights up. - If the steering wheel is turned to the left, or the left-hand flasher operated, the left-hand headlight lights up.